amusarra/eventbus-logging-filter-jaxrs/README.md

 - REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus REST.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
 - Hibernate Validator ([guide](https://quarkus.io/guides/validation)): Validate object properties (field, getter) and method parameters for your beans (REST, CDI, Jakarta Persistence)
 - Using Podman with Quarkus ([guide](https://quarkus.io/guides/podman))
+- Simplified Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence layer with Panache
+- Configura data sources in Quarkus ([guide](https://quarkus.io/guides/datasource)):
+  - Connect to a H2 database using JDBC

 ## Team Tools